-With over 400 stores trading under the FoodWorks brand, Australian United Retailers Limited (AURL) is an independent retail supermarket group in Australia.
+With over 370 stores trading under the FoodWorks brand, Australian United Retailers Limited (AURL) is Australia’s second largest leading independent supermarket retailing group.

 Brad Slater, head of technology at FoodWorks, sat down with us to talk about the key problems shops face each day, and how Over the Wire’s solutions have made an impact on those stores that are already integrated.